-THEORETICAL BACKGROUND
+2. THEORETICAL BACKGROUND

-The paper begins with a conceptual discussion of alliances and the partnership process, and then discusses the literature on goal congruence, trust and organizational culture.
+The paper begins with a conceptual discussion of alliances and the partnership process, and then discusses the literature on goal congruence, trust, and organizational culture.

-The Partnership Process
+2.1 The Partnership Process

-Interorganizational relationships, alliances and partnerships typically have five phases: (1) establishing the purpose, (2) finding a partner, and (3) defining, (4) maintaining and (5) institutionalizing the partnership (Lasher, Ives and Jarvenpaa 1991).
-First, the purpose of a partnership is to improve a firm's capabilities and resources when there is a perceived deficiency or opportunity (Badaracco 1991, Borys and Jemsion 1989, Eisenhardt and Schoonhoven 1996, Hamel 1991, Lasher, Ives and Jarvenpaa 1991).
+Interorganizational relationships, alliances, and partnerships typically have five phases: (1) establishing the purpose, (2) finding a partner, and (3) defining, (4) maintaining, and (5) institutionalizing the partnership (Lasher et al. 1991).
+First, the purpose of a partnership is to improve a firm's capabilities and resources when there is a perceived deficiency or opportunity (Badaracco 1991; Borys and Jemsion 1989; Eisenhardt and Schoonhoven 1996; Hamel 1991; Lasher et al. 1991).
 Second, criteria for finding a suitable partner include assessment of strategic compatibility, trust and complementarity of resources and skills (Kanter 1994).
 Third, defining the partnership requires specifying, possibly with a legal contract or diplomatic boundary roles, activities, long-term commitments, and limits to sharing (Kanter 1994).

-The fourth phase, maintaining cooperative relationships, depends on top management commitment, common superordinate goal setting, exchanging persons, a favorable attitude to the relationship, creating an atmosphere of mutual respect, maximizing opportunities to experience joint success, promoting open communication and communicating value creation (Badaracco 1991, Borys and Jemison, 1989, Eisenhardt and Schoonhoven 1996, Henderson 1990, Kanter 1989, 1994, Lasher, Ives. and Jarvenpaa 1991, Stern 1978).
-In the fifth phase, institutionalizing the partnership is achieved by the creation of a joint organizational culture (Lasher, Ives. and Jarvenpaa 1991).
+The fourth phase, maintaining cooperative relationships, depends on top management commitment, common superordinate goal setting, exchanging persons, a favorable attitude to the relationship, creating an atmosphere of mutual respect, maximizing opportunities to experience joint success, promoting open communication and communicating value creation (Badaracco 1991; Borys and Jemison 1989; Eisenhardt and Schoonhoven 1996; Henderson 1990; Kanter 1989, 1994; Lasher et al. 1991; Stern 1978).
+In the fifth phase, institutionalizing the partnership is achieved by the creation of a joint organizational culture (Lasher et al. 1991).

-Goal Congruence
+2.2 Goal Congruence

-The first step to achieving goal congruence between partners is to focus on corporate vision (Badaracco 1991, Bennett 1996) and the intent of the partnership (Hamel 1991).
-The partnership needs to fit with top management's vision and the long-term strategy for both organizations (Lasher, Ives and Jarvenpaa 1991).
+The first step to achieving goal congruence between partners is to focus on corporate vision (Badaracco 1991; Bennett 1996) and the intent of the partnership (Hamel 1991).
+The partnership needs to fit with top management's vision and the long-term strategy for both organizations (Lasher et al. 1991).